From Laboratory Rigor to Machine Intelligence: Building AI That Withstands Scrutiny

 5. Institutionalize Governance

 A tool is not responsible because a team says so.
-It is responsible because an organization can assign accountability, audit decisions, manage incidents, and continuously improve controls.
+It is responsible because an organization can assign accountability for every decision it influences, audit those decisions when challenged, manage incidents when they occur, and continuously improve controls based on what post-market monitoring reveals.

-A Concrete Example: When These Principles Fail Together
+A Concrete Example: When All Five Principles Fail Together

-Consider a hypothetical that reflects real patterns in the field.
+Consider a pattern that recurs consistently in the health AI failure literature.
 A hospital system deploys an AI-assisted triage tool for chest pain assessment.
 The model performs well in internal testing – AUC 0.91 – and clears the reporting checklist.
 It launches.

 Six months later, performance at one of three campuses has quietly degraded.
 The reason: that campus recently changed its ECG hardware vendor.
 The new device outputs slightly different waveform formatting.
 Nobody pre-specified how the model would handle device-level variation.
 There was no drift monitoring.
 No rollback plan.
 No change control framework.